12 NCAC 10B .0505 EVALUATION FOR TRAINING WAIVER

 (b) have had a break in service exceeding one year;

-(c) have previously received General or Grandfather certification as a sworn law enforcement officer by either the Commission or the North Carolina Criminal Justice Education and Training Standards Commission, and such certification has not been denied, revoked or suspended by either Commission; and
+(c) have previously received general or grandfather, in accordance with G.S.
+17C-10(a) or G.S.
+17E-7(a), certification as a sworn law enforcement officer by either the Commission or the North Carolina Criminal Justice Education and Training Standards Commission, and such certification has not been denied, revoked, or suspended by either Commission; and

 (d) have held general powers of arrest.

-(b) have held certification in good standing as a sworn law enforcement officer from the appropriate Peace Officer's Standards and Training entity in the transferee's respective state;
+(b) have held certification as a sworn law enforcement officer from the appropriate peace officer's standards and training entity in the transferee's respective state and such certification has not been denied, revoked, or suspended;

 (c) have had general powers of arrest; and